lh3/pangene/README.md

 ## <a name="usage"></a>Usage

-The direct input of pangene consists of a list of protein-to-genome alignment.
+Pangene takes a list of protein-to-genome alignment as input.
 To generate these alignments, you need to align the same set of proteins to multiple genomes.
 How to choose the protein set can be tricky.

 ### <a name="prep-aa"></a>Preparing a protein set